python/cpython/Doc/library/asyncio-tutorial/running-async-functions.rst

 is called with ``await g()``.

-Even though ``f()`` is called first, async function ``g()`` will finish first, and you'll see "g is done" printed before "f is done".
+Even though ``f()`` is called first, async function ``g()`` will finish first (5 seconds is shorter than 10 seconds), and you'll see "g is done" printed before "f is done".
 This is because although ``create_task()`` does schedule the given async function to be executed, it does not wait for the call to complete, unlike when the ``await`` keyword is used.